 Because of its small size and slow growth habits an Alberta spruce is a good container plant.
-This is a guide about growing an Alberta spruce in a container.
+This is a page about growing an Alberta spruce in a container.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.